MAT232: Calculus of Several Variables

 Maximum and Minimum Values

-A function of two variables has a local maximum at \((a, b)\) if \(f(x,y) \le f(a, b)\) when \((x, y)\) is near \((a, b)\).
+A function of two variables has a local maximum at \((a, b)\) if \(f(x,y) \le f(a, b)\) for all points \((x, y)\) close to \((a, b)\).
 One can think of this as that \(f(x, y) \le f(a, b)\) for all points \((x, y)\) in some disc centered at \((a, b)\).
-The number \(f(a, b)\) is called the local/relative maximum value.
+The value \(f(a, b)\) is called the local/relative maximum value.

 Similarly, if \(f(x,y) \ge f(a, b)\) when \((x, y)\) is near \((a, b)\), we call \(f(a, b)\) a local/relative minimum.